 Serious professional Jane Curtin was a grounding influence during the show’s early freewheeling days.
 She was an exemplary straight-woman during Weekend Update, which she cohosted with both Dan Aykroyd and Bill Murray, and was the deadpan bedrock that John Belushi played off of during his manic commentaries.
 She was a crucial player in the show’s early years, especially in commercial parodies and any skit requiring somebody to play a respectable member of society.
 She didn’t have many flashy roles, but she was a distaff precursor to people like Phil Hartman and Jason Sudeikis, and along with Aykroyd was the glue that held the show together during its first five seasons.

 Seriously, we’re not downgrading Chase because of the miserable reputation he’s cultivated over the last 30 years.
 As pivotal as he was to the show’s success, he was only on it for a little over a season.
 His smug, superior delivery as the original Weekend Update host set the irreverent tone of the show’s early seasons.
-Even though he was barely there for a year, and hasn’t hosted in almost 20 years, he’ll always be linked with SNL as its first superstar.
+Even though he was barely there for a year, and hasn’t hosted in over 20 years, he’ll always be linked with SNL as its first superstar.

 For a live show SNL almost never feels dangerous.
 It’s turned into a well-scrubbed, well-heeled machine since Lorne Michaels came back in 1985.
 Norm Macdonald made the show feel dangerous almost every week during his Weekend Update segments.
 His deadpan delivery and willingness to shock revitalized the segment after the bland Kevin Nealon years, and his contentious, too-early exit was a black eye that turned me against the show for years.
 Macdonald wasn’t especially active in sketches, but his appearances were almost always highlights, especially his impressions of Bob Dole, Burt Reynolds and Larry King.